 Extraction.

 Transfer ~400 ml of the DCM:MeOH (9:1) mixture into the round-bottomed flask (flask should be more than half full) and put in heating mantle.
-Add a few (5-10) solvent-rinsed boiling chips.
+Add several (5-10) solvent-rinsed boiling chips.

-Place the sample thimble, open-end up, into the centerpiece of the soxhlet apparatus.
+Place the sample thimble, open-end up, into the centerpiece of the Soxhlet apparatus.

 Place the centerpiece on top of the round-bottomed flask and secure with a glassware clamp.

-Install the condenser on top of the centerpiece of the soxhlet and secure with a glassware clamp.
+Install the condenser on top of the centerpiece of the Soxhlet and secure with a glassware clamp.

 Attach one of the cold water lines from the condenser to the cold water line in the hood using a hose clamp.
 Route the other into the drain.